networkdynamics/PolNeAR/README.md

    2. **Time**: 84 articles were sampled uniformly from each 12 month-long period between 8-Nov-2015 to 8-Nov-2016.

-   3. **Majority Candidate**: 504 articles were respectively sampled from articles mentioning Trump or Clinton the weak majority of the time.
+   3. **Focal Candidate**: 504 articles were respectively sampled from articles mentioning Trump or Clinton the weak majority of the time.
 A candidate is mentioned the weak majority of the time if it is mentioned at least as many times as its opponent.